ciaranrobrien/SwiftUIDelayedGesture/README.md

 # SwiftUI Delayed Gesture

-SwiftUI view modifiers to use gestures inside ScrollView and List.
+SwiftUI view modifiers to use gestures inside `ScrollView` and `List`.

 ![Demo](./Resources/Demo.gif "Demo")

 ## .delayedGesture()

-> Sequences a gesture with a long press and attaches the result to the view, which results in the gesture only receiving events after the long press succeeds.
+Sequences a gesture with a long press and attaches the result to the view, which results in the gesture only receiving events after the long press succeeds.

 ### Usage
 Use this view modifier *instead* of `.gesture()` to delay a gesture: